Currently, the Table Store Python SDK adopts the

 get_error_message: Error message string returned by Table Store.

 The system retries the operation when an error occurs in the SDK.
 By default, the operation is retried 20 times at a maximum interval of three seconds.
-For details about how the system retries the operation on throttling errors and read-related internal server errors, see
+For more information about how the system retries the operation on throttling errors and read-related internal server errors, see

 You can inherit RetryPolicy to customize a retry policy, and pass it in as a parameter when constructing OTSClient object.